KTheMan/Mariner-Autoinstaller/README.md

-# Mariner-Autoinstaller
+# Mariner Autoinstaller

 This script is intended for a fresh Rasbian Lite installation on a Raspberry Pi Zero

-At the top of the script you can see `version="0.1.1-1"`
-Make sure that reflects the release from [luizribeiro/mariner](https://github.com/luizribeiro/mariner/releases) that you want to have downloaded and installed
+It will expande the filesystem to the full size of your SD card, install Mariner, set up a folder on the Pi as a USB drive, and create a sambashare.

 ### Download
 Either from this Github or using